 Forestry Is the science of planting caring and using trees/forests and their associated resources or the practice of managing and using trees/ forests and their associated resources

 Factors influencing the Distribution and types of Natural Forests

-- Soils Deep, well-drained and fertile soils supports plant life hence having variety or dense forest cover.
+Deep, well-drained, and fertile soils support plant life hence having the variety or dense forest cover.

 Humans have cleared forests to give room to farming and settlement.

 Some trees have been cut to provide timber for fuel and building materials.

 This has led to the destruction of many forested areas.

 Forests do not grow on steep mountains where the surface is bare rock, the soils are thin and temperatures are low.